About Tricia

 My Approach

-I utilize governing theories such as Object Relations and Attachment Theory, Acceptance and Commitment Therapy (ACT), Family Systems Therapy, and skills from Exposure and Response Prevention (ERP), Cognitive Behavioral Therapy (CBT), and Dialectal Behavior Therapy (DBT).
-I believe our self-protective responses are a result of our internalized responses to life experiences and I believe we can change through intentional exposure, new experiences, and repeated practice with more functional responses.
-I see therapy as a space of learning, preparation, and practice to challenge yourself to understand and accept distress and anxiety and how we may function anxiously around others in relationships through patterns like avoidance or control.
+I utilize governing theories such as Object Relations and Attachment Theory, Behavioral Parent Training (BPT), Acceptance and Commitment Therapy (ACT), Family Systems Therapy, Trauma Informed Counseling, and skills from Exposure and Response Prevention (ERP), Cognitive Behavioral Therapy (CBT), and Dialectal Behavior Therapy (DBT).
+I believe our self-protective responses are a result of our internalized responses to life experiences, and we can change through intentional exposure, new experiences, and repeated practice with more functional responses.
+I see therapy as a space of learning, preparation, and practice to understand and accept distress and anxiety and to challenge how you function anxiously around others in relationships through patterns like avoidance or control.
 I utilize therapy to practice shifting relational and internal patterns of thought and behavior which affect our natural emotional responses.
+I offer family therapy, parent training, couples counseling, play therapy, child counseling, adolescent teen therapy, and individual psychotherapy for adults with family wounds, past truama, depression, anxiety, bipolar, and life changes.

-Additionally, I am a trained Neuro-Emotional Technique (NET) practitioner.
+In addition to being formally trained in Family Therapies and Behavioral Parent Training, I am also a trained Neuro-Emotional Technique (NET) practitioner.
 NET is a mind-body technique that uses a methodology of finding and removing neurological imbalances related to unresolved stress patterns.
-I utilize this technique often when working with anxiety and trauma.
+I utilize this technique often when working with anxiety and trauma in individual sessions.

-While I work with many individuals to process family wounds, I primarily work with families and parents to address behavioral and emotional challenges in thier children and teens.
-I aim to engage the full family in therapy to actively address individual and relational dynamics in the home.
-I work with many relationship dynamics such as marital, parent-child, sibling, and more to improve the functional and relational skills of individuals and units.
+While I work with many individuals to process individual issues, I aim to engage everyone in relational sessions as well, to actively address the interactional and self-protective dynamics that arise when around the people in your life.
+I work with many relationship dynamics such as marriage, parent-child, siblings, friends, and more to improve the functional and relational skills of individuals and units.